esaurez/ETDB/docs/specs.md

 });
 Task GetNextTask();
-Boolean freezeBelowLevel(PriorityLevel prio);// This function is only used when the memory is overprovisioned, and we don't want to allow more tasks of type 1 and 2 but is left generic, for future use
-Boolean restart();// To be used after a freeze was applied
+boolean freezeBelowLevel(PriorityLevel prio);// This function is only used when the memory is overprovisioned, and we don't want to allow more tasks of type 1 and 2 but is left generic, for future use boolean restart();// To be used after a freeze was applied
 ```

 ### ThreadPool